Innovation Challenges

 The solution should result in:

-• 20% reduction of greenhouse gas emissions (per metric ton of crude palm oil) attributable to fertiliser application; and
+• 20% reduction of greenhouse gas emissions (per metric ton of crude palm oil) attributable to fertiliser application; AND

 • A minimum 20% decrease in fertiliser expenditure.

-Challenge Owner(s)Micron Technology
+Challenge Owner(s)Micron Technology SOIC 6th Edition

 Industry Types(s)